-Every clinician must recognize that every treatment has a cultural component.
-Western medicine is founded on a scientific basis, but we must recognize that this scientific basis holds no inherent guarantee of quality or efficacy.
-While we may teach you the importance of evidence-based medicine, there are many therapies for which we have not yet accumulated evidence of effectiveness, so should you dismiss all therapies that are not yet proven?
+Every treatment has a cultural component.
+Western medicine is founded on science, but we must recognize that this holds no inherent guarantee of quality or efficacy.
+We teach the importance of evidence-based medicine, but there are many therapies for which we have not yet accumulated evidence of effectiveness, so should you dismiss all therapies that are not yet proven?
 One suggestion is to proceed with an open but enquiring mind - be sceptical (i.e. question things), but not cynical (i.e. dismiss ideas and find fault with them).
 The culture of Western medicine places diagnosis as a central goal, whereas other approaches, including Aboriginal medicine, see it as less central and pay more attention to finding a safe environment in which the patient may recover.
 For conditions such as mental disorders, this latter approach may prove more effective than struggling to attach a label to the disorder.

 Here are some background notes intended to make you aware of some common Aboriginal healing practices that you may hear mentioned by Aboriginal patients you treat.
 You should at least have a general understanding of what these involve.